Torsten Stenzel: Commercial breakthrough – DJ Sakin & Friends (1999–2006)

-In 1998, Stenzel released the track 'Protect Your Mind' together with producer Sakin Bozkurt (Dj Sakin).
-It was the first single under the new project 'Sakin & Friends' and it was released through 'Planet Love Records'.
+In 1998, Stenzel released the track "Protect Your Mind" together with producer Sakin Bozkurt (DJ Sakin).
+It was the first single under the new project 'DJ Sakin & Friends' and it was released through Planet Love Records.

 They had produced a club version based on the film music by composer James Horner.
-Through 4 months several European Dj's played the track frequently and it quickly became a clubhit.
-In 1999 Stenzel licensed the track to the underground label 'Overdose' and produced a remix – (Suspicious Remix).
+Several European DJs played the track frequently and it quickly became a club hit.
+In 1999, Stenzel licensed the track to the underground label Overdose and produced a remix (Suspicious Remix).

 Shortly after a single with the new remix was released it entered the German charts without a music video or further promotion.
 It became a fast selling item and after only one week it rose in the German music sales charts onto a number 3 position.
 In the German Dance Charts it hit a number 1 position, and additionally received Silver, Gold and Platin records in several European countries.
 It also reached number 4 in the UK charts in March 1999.

-Today more than 700.000 copies of 'Protect Your Mind' have been sold and the track is considered to be one of the most popular trance productions ever released!
+Today more than 700.000 copies of 'Protect Your Mind' have been sold.

 The second single from the duo – 'Nomansland' featured the melody of an old TV show that Stenzel loved as a child (The Adventures of David Belfort).
 'Nomansland' reached a 10th position in Germany and 16th position in the United Kingdom.
 It was difficult to continue the achievements of Sakin & Friends after the runaway success of 'Protect Your Mind', but even their debut album 'Walk on Fire' charted successfully.

 As a result of this success Stenzel decided to fulfill his dream and explore options outside of Germany.
 He moved to the Spanish Balearic island Ibiza and built a recording studio in his home close to San Jose.